ElsevierSoftwareX/SOFTX_2020_238/doc/source/gstlal-inspiral/tutorials/offline_analysis.rst

 Generate/copy template bank and then split this into sub-banks
 --------------------------------------------------------------

 The next step is to acquire a template bank that will be used to filter the data.
 The BNS Makefile produces its own BNS template bank containing ~13,500 templates (parameters are shown below) but there are also existing template bank that can be used.
-If you are using a pre-existing template bank, then much of the next two sections can be ignored/removed, though some parameters are still used.
+If you are using a pre-existing template bank, then much of the next two code blocks can be ignored/removed, though some parameters are still used elsewhere.

 **Note. lalapps_tmpltbank is deprecated code and should not be used for actual analyses.** It is used here as it is faster to run than more modern codes such as `lalapps_cbc_sbank <https://lscsoft.docs.ligo.org/lalsuite/lalapps/namespacelalapps__cbc__sbank.html>`_. ::